| | | | |

 • Fish: Grilled or baked fish would also be excellent.
 This baked Chilean sea bass with lemon butter sauce would be fabulous with the gratin, or pair it with panko-crusted salmon.

-Refrigerate: Cover tightly or transfer to an airtight container and store in the refrigerator for up to 4 days.
+• Refrigerate: Store leftovers covered in the refrigerator for up to 4 days.

 Potato and Gruyere gratin with caramelized onions.